Soergel bimodules for universal Coxeter groups: Universal Soergel bimodules

 Instead of defining and developing the theory of Soergel bimodules, we prefer to follow the diagrammatic approach developed in \cite{EWGR4SB}.
 Our object of study will be a certain monoidal category with graded Hom spaces, given diagrammatically.

-\begin{defn} A \emph{Soergel graph} is a certain kind of graph embedded in the planar strip $\RM \times [0,1]$.
+\begin{defn} A \emph{Soergel graph} is a certain kind of finite graph embedded in the planar strip $\RM \times [0,1]$.
 The edges in this graph are colored by $s \in S$.
 The only vertices allowed are trivalent vertices connecting three edges of the same color, and univalent vertices (called \emph{dots}).
 We also allow edges which meet no vertices, forming a circle.
 This graph is allowed to have a boundary on the walls of the strip (i.e. edges may terminate at $\RM \times \{0\}$ or $\RM \times \{1\}$, though these termination points are not counted as vertices).
 The edge labels that meet the boundary give two sequences of colors, the \emph{bottom boundary} and the \emph{top boundary}.
+A \emph{region} of the graph is a connected component of the complement of the Soergel graph in $\RM \times [0,1]$.
 Finally, we may place a homogeneous polynomial in $R$ inside each region of the graph.
 We consider these graphs up to isotopy, though this isotopy must preserve $\RM \times \{0\}$ and $\RM \times \{1\}$.
 A Soergel graph has a \emph{degree}, which accumulates $+1$ for every dot, $-1$ for every trivalent vertex, and the degree of each polynomial. \end{defn}

 In particular, the connected components of a Soergel graph have a single color.
 For numerous examples, look ahead.

 \begin{defn} Let $\DC$ be the monoidal category defined as follows.
 The objects are monoidally generated by $s \in S$, so that a general object is an expression $\un{x}$ (not necessarily reduced, possibly empty).
 Given two expressions $\un{x}$ and $\un{y}$, the morphism space $\Hom(\un{x},\un{y})$ will be the $\Bbbk$-module spanned by Soergel graphs with bottom boundary $\un{x}$ and top boundary $\un{y}$, modulo the local relations below.
 This morphism space is graded by the degree of the Soergel graphs, and all the relations below are homogeneous.